Proposition I.7

 Given two straight lines constructed on a straight line (from its extremities) and meeting in a point, there cannot be constructed on the same straight line (from its extremities), and on the same side of it, two other straight lines meeting in another point and equal to the former two respectively, namely each to that which has the same extremity with it.

-Then, since AC
+Then, since AC is equal to AD,

 - the angle

-is much greater than the angle DCB
+therefore the angle CDB is much greater than the angle DCB.
+2

-Again, since CB
+Again, since CB is equal to DB,

 - the angle

-is also equal to the angleDCB
+CDBis also equal to the angleDCB.

 But it was also proved much greater than it: